International System of Quantities: Dimensionless quantities

 A quantity of dimension one is historically known as a dimensionless quantity (a term that is still commonly used); all its dimensional exponents are zero and its dimension symbol is $1$.
 Such a quantity can be regarded as a derived quantity in the form of the ratio of two quantities of the same dimension.
 The named dimensionless units "radian" (rad) and "steradian" (sr) are acceptable for distinguishing dimensionless quantities of different kind, respectively plane angle and solid angle.

 Logarithmic quantities

 Level

 The level of a quantity is defined as the logarithm of the ratio of the quantity with a stated reference value of that quantity.
 Within the ISQ it is differently defined for a root-power quantity (also known by the deprecated term field quantity) and for a power quantity.
 It is not defined for ratios of quantities of other kinds.
-Within the ISQ, all levels are treated as derived quantities of dimension 1.
-Several units for levels are defined by the SI and classified as "non-SI units accepted for use with the SI units".
+Some units for levels are listed in the SI Brochure as "non-SI units".

 An example of level is sound pressure level, with the unit of decibel.